odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 collect, use, protect or otherwise handle user's Personally Identifiable Information in accordance with our apps.

-What personal information do we collect from the people using Portfolio parent version?
+What personal information do we collect from the people using Portfolio?

 When installing Family Album Synchronizer, as appropriate, you may be asked to allow Portfolio to have the permissions to access user's audio record, external